resegoreey/unique_guest_list_manager/README.md

 What It Does:

-- Store a list of guest names using a set.
+- Stores a list of guest names using a set.
-- Allow users to add guests to the list.
+- Allows users to add guests to the list.
-- Prevent duplicate names from being added.
+- Prevents duplicate names from being added.

 # Further Modifications:

-- Allow guests to be removed.
+- Allowing guests to be removed.
-- Check if a specific guest is on the list.
+- Checking if a specific guest is on the list.